Accepting

 sleep apnea las vegas

 Although sleep apnea in Las Vegas is fairly common, most of those who are affected by it are undiagnosed.
+About half of people who snore or have certain medical conditions, such as heart failure, may have sleep apnea, underscoring the high prevalence among these groups.
 For this reason, countless people out there aren’t getting the treatment they need.
 To top it all off, misconceptions surrounding this medical condition cause people to mistakenly think that they’re not a potential patient.

 Obstructive sleep apnea affects individuals in all age groups and genders, highlighting the widespread nature of the condition.